During Meiosis I, which of the following is separated? | Channels for Pearson+

 1

-Focus on Meiosis I: During Meiosis I, homologous chromosomes are separated.
-This is different from Meiosis II, where sister chromatids are separated.

-Identify the key event in Meiosis I: The separation of homologous chromosomes occurs during Anaphase I. This is when the homologous pairs are pulled apart to opposite poles of the cell.

-Differentiate between homologous chromosomes and sister chromatids: Homologous chromosomes are pairs of chromosomes, one from each parent, that are similar in shape and size.
-Sister chromatids are identical copies of a single chromosome, connected by a centromere.
+In Meiosis I, the primary goal is to separate homologous chromosomes.
+These are pairs of chromosomes, one from each parent, that are similar in shape, size, and genetic content.

-Clarify the role of centromeres and nucleoli: Centromeres are the part of a chromosome that links sister chromatids, and they play a crucial role in chromosome movement during cell division.
-Nucleoli are involved in ribosome synthesis and are not directly involved in the separation of chromosomes during meiosis.
+During Prophase I of Meiosis I, homologous chromosomes pair up in a process called synapsis, forming structures known as tetrads.

+In Metaphase I, these tetrads align at the metaphase plate, and spindle fibers attach to the centromeres of each homologous chromosome.

 Watch next